 "What can I give?" assumes that the problem isn't a lack of force, but a lack of resources.
 Our core philosophy, and the basis of Emotional Resource Theory, states that people do the best they can with the emotional capacity they have.
 If they aren't doing a great job, its because they are missing one or more resources, not because they are being a willfully defiant mastermind.

 And if they are being a willfully defiant mastermind, they are doing THAT because they are lacking one or more resources and cannot think of any other way to change their situation.

-How to help someone out of Defense Mode and give them the right resources is well beyond the scope of this article, but it is something that we cover fully in our 2 day live workshops.
-You can see upcoming dates & topics here.
+How to help someone out of Defense Mode and give them the right resources is well beyond the scope of this article, but fortunately we have a whole separate article detailing that process here.